Skip to contents

 Model fit methods supported

 Several model fit functions are supported explicitly (see tables), and some of their differences smoothed out.
 Compatibility is checked late, based on the class of the returned fitted model object.
 This makes it possible to use wrapper functions that do model selection or other adjustments to the fit procedure on a per panel or per group basis.
-Moreover, if the value returned as model fit object is NULL no layer is added to the plot on a per group within panel basis.
+Moreover, if the value returned as model fit object is NULL, no layer is added to the plot on a per group within panel basis.

 In the case of fitted model objects of classes not explicitly supported an attempt is made to find the usual accessors and/or fitted object members, and if found, either complete or partial support is frequently achieved.
-In this case a message is issued encouraging users to check the valisdity of the values extracted.
+In this case a message is issued encouraging users to check the validity of the values extracted.

-The argument to parameter method can be either the name of a function object, possibly using double colon notation, or a character string matching the function name.
+The argument to parameter method can be either the name of a function object, possibly using double colon notation in case its package is not attached, or a character string matching the function name for functions in the search path.
 This approach makes it possible to support model fit functions that are not dependencies of 'ggpmisc'.
 Either by attaching the package where the function is defined and passing it by name or as string, or using double colon notation when passing the name of the function.
-User-defined functions can be passed as argument to parameter method as long as they have parameters formula, data subset and possibly weights.
-Additional arguments can be passed to any method as a named list as an argument to parameter method.args.
-As in stat_smooth() prior weights are passed to the model fit functions' weights (plural!) parameter by mapping a numeric variable to plot aesthetic weight (singular!).

-The table below lists natively supported model fit functions, with the caveat that only some 'broom' methods' specializations have been actually tested with statistics from 'ggpmisc'.
-In addition, the statistics based on 'broom' methods require the user to tailor their behaviour by passing additional arguments in the call.
+Tables 1 lists natively supported model fit functions, with the caveat that only some 'broom' methods' specializations have been actually tested with statistics from 'ggpmisc'.
+In addition, the statistics based on 'broom' methods require the user to tailor their behaviour by passing additional arguments in the call and occasionally some detective work to find out the names of variables in the returned data frame.

 Statistic\(f\)Supported model fit methods